 Quoted market prices are generally not available for the instruments presented below.
-Accordingly fair values are based on judgments regarding anticipated cash flows, future expected loss experience, current economic conditions, risk characteristics of various financial instruments, and other factors.
+Accordingly, fair values are based on judgments regarding anticipated cash flows, future expected loss experience, current economic conditions, risk characteristics of various financial instruments, and other factors.
 These estimates involve uncertainties and matters of judgment, and therefore cannot be determined with precision.
 Changes in assumptions could significantly affect the estimates.

-Quantitative Info rmation about Recu rring and Nonrecurring Leve el 3 Fair Value Measurements Fai ir Value Valuation Technique(s) Unobservable Input Range Impaired loans and other property owned \$ 4,639 Appraisal Income and expense •• Comparable sales Replacement cost Comparability adjustments
+Fair Value Valuation Technique(s) Unobservable Input Range

+Impaired loans and other property owned \$ 4,494 Appraisal Income and expense

+Comparable sales

+Replacement cost

+Comparability adjustments

-\ Ranges for this type of input are not useful because each collateral property is unique.
+Ranges for this type of input are not useful because each collateral property is unique.